simonrob/pyoslog/README.md

 python -m pip install pyoslog
 ```

-The module will install and import without error on earlier macOS versions.
+The module will install and import without error on earlier macOS versions (and on unsupported Operating Systems and Python versions).
-Use `pyoslog.is_supported()` if you need to support old macOS versions and want to know at runtime whether to use pyoslog.
+Use `pyoslog.is_supported()` if you need to support old macOS versions or other environments and want to know at runtime whether to use pyoslog.
 Please note that if `is_supported()` returns `False` then none of the module's other methods or constants will exist.